-- 2.51 UTIMCO is authorized and empowered to seek, demand, collect, recover, and receive any and all sums of money, debts, dues, rights, property, effects, or demands due, payable, or belonging, or that may become due, payable, or belonging to the PUF or the Board from any person or persons as a result of any investment transaction and to execute any and all necessary or proper receipts, releases, and discharges therefor and any other instruments as may be necessary or appropriate from time to time relating to the handling, management, control, and disposition of any investment.
-The authority granted in this Subdivision does not include the authority to institute litigation on behalf of the Board. - 2.52 The Vice Chancellor for Development and External Relations or the Executive Director, Estates and Trusts is authorized to seek, demand, collect, recover, and receive any and all sums of money, debts, dues, rights, property, effects, or demands due, payable, or belonging, or that may become due or payable to the Board from any person or persons as a result of, or relating to, a gift or bequest and to execute any and all necessary or proper receipts, releases, and discharges therefor and any other instruments as may be necessary or appropriate from time to time relating to the receipt, handling, management, control, and disposition of any asset acquired by gift or bequest unless and until such time as the Office of Estates and Trusts has delivered the asset to another office for management purposes as provided in these Rules and Regulations. - 2.6 Authority to Execute Proxies and Consent to Modifications in Bond Indentures
+- UTIMCO is authorized and empowered to seek, demand, collect, recover, 2.51 and receive any and all sums of money, debts, dues, rights, property, effects, or demands due, payable, or belonging, or that may become due, payable, or belonging to the PUF or the Board from any person or persons as a result of any investment transaction and to execute any and all necessary or proper receipts, releases, and discharges therefor and any other instruments as may be necessary or appropriate from time to time relating to the handling, management, control, and disposition of any investment.
+The authority granted in this Subdivision does not include the authority to institute litigation on behalf of the Board or to settle contested claims or litigation that may result in UTIMCO receiving less than full value for the claim or the payment of damages or awards.
+The settlement of any contested claim or litigation for less than full value requires the prior approval of the U.T.
+System Vice Chancellor and General Counsel and appropriate System officials, as set out in Part Two, Chapter XI, Section 3 of these Rules and Regulations. - 2.52 The Vice Chancellor for External Relations or the Executive Director for Development and Gift Planning Services is authorized to seek, demand, collect, recover, and receive any and all sums of money, debts, dues, rights, property, effects, or demands due, payable, or belonging, or that may become due or payable to the Board from any person or persons as a result of, or relating to, a gift or bequest and to execute any and all necessary or proper receipts, releases, and discharges therefor and any other instruments as may be necessary or appropriate from time to time relating to the receipt, handling, management, control, and disposition of any asset acquired by gift or bequest unless and until such time as the Office of Development and Gift Planning Services has delivered the asset to another office for management purposes as provided in these Rules and Regulations. - 2.6 Authority to Execute Proxies and Consent to Modifications in Bond Indentures